gplepage/lsqfit/doc/source/overview.rst

 Note that ``x`` has been replaced in the fit data by the Python null variable ``None``.
-This underscores the fact that :func:`lsqfit.nonlinear_fit` is completely uninterested in the independent variable ``x`` in the fit data.
+This underscores the fact that :class:`lsqfit.nonlinear_fit` is completely uninterested in the independent variable ``x`` in the fit data.
 It makes no use of it beyond passing it through to the fit function.
 This means that the independent variable ``x`` in the fit data can be replaced by any collection of data, using any data